jecollas/fate-free-reign/pages/Portgas D. Ace.md

 				- Alt title: *A Life Freely Given*
 			- *Passing the Torch* — Sabo went on to inherit both Ace’s will and Devil Fruit
 	- ### Appearance
+		- Transgender
+		- The version that sabo summoned is the younger ace.
+The one who set out at 17 because thats when sabo wanted them to set out as pirates
+		- Ace right on the edge between the version sabo might have known from childhood, and the man he was destined to become
+			- The boy who tumbled out of the jungle and into the big blue yonder
+			- Emphasizes the fact that Ace is a ghost from the past
+			- Very closely tied to Sabo’s true home (Dawn Island)
+		- His main weapon is a metal pipe just like the one he used to use as a child back on Dawn Island, and just like the one sabo still uses now, except with a wye joint at the end of it instead of an elbow joint
 	- ### Personality
 	- ### Relationships
 		- [[Sabo]]
 			- [swagever dude]([[Freak Dynamics/MS/Sabo and Ace]])
 			- Ace's sworn brother in life, and his Master in death.
+			- Constantly telling Sabo that he shouldve been summoned as an archer instead of a lancer
+			- If anyone else had tried summoning him Ace wouldve been called forth as an archer.
+But it wasnt anyone else — it was sabo
 		- [[Marshall D. Teach]]
 			- [alexa kill this clown]([[Freak Dynamics/MvS/Teach and Ace]])
 			- Guy who got him killed he sucks lol